sailfishos-patches/patchmanager/README.md

 To install Patchmanager you may install Storeman (https://openrepos.net/content/osetr/storeman-installer) to install Patchmanager 3.x from OpenRepos using Storeman.
 Alternatively you may download the recent Patchmanager RPM from OpenRepos and install it manually.

-Modern patches for Patchmanager are provided via [the web-catalog](https://coderus.openrepos.net/pm2/projects/), while older patches were provided as [RPMs at Openrepos](https://openrepos.net/category/patches) and some of them are still maintained.
+Modern patches for Patchmanager are provided via [the Web Catalog](https://coderus.openrepos.net/pm2/projects/), while older patches were provided as [RPMs at Openrepos](https://openrepos.net/category/patches) and some of them are still maintained.
-Mind that many patches were first released at Openrepos but later migrated to the web-catalog: For these you will find outdated RPMs, hence always search in the web-catalog first.
+Mind that many patches were first released at Openrepos but later migrated to the Web Catalog: For these you will find outdated RPMs, hence always search in the Web Catalog first.

 ## For developers

 To create a patch for Patchmanager, you must at least provide a patch file.
 If you package your patch as an RPM or archive file, you must also provide the JSON metadata: see below.
-If you use the web-catalog to distribute your patch, you must not provide a JSON file, but input the corresponding data when submitting the patch to the web-catalog.
+If you use the Web Catalog to distribute your patch, you must not provide a JSON file, but input the corresponding data when submitting the patch to the Web Catalog.

 ### The patch file